Dr Jack Closs

 How is a Counselling Psychologist different?

 Counselling Psychologists train to a doctoral level in a range of therapies, including CBT and more relationship-focus therapies, which allows them to tailor therapy.
 We develop particular skills in making sense of individual difficulties, which help us then tailor therapy to the person.
-Counsellors and Psychotherapists are also qualified therapeutic practitioners but are generally trained in one therapeutic model and do not always offer skills.
 Psychiatrists are also doctors but they work with people experiencing mental health difficulties using medications to help manage these difficulties rather than talking therapies.